pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 ------

 When calling ``TransportLayer.process``, no exception should raise.
 Still, errors are possible and are given to an error handler provided by the user.
-An error handler should ba a callable function that expects an Exception as first parameter.
+An error handler should be a callable function that expects an Exception as first parameter.

 .. function:: my_error_handler(error)

    :param error: The error
    :type error: :class:`isotp.IsoTpError<isotp.IsoTpError>`

-All errors inherit :class:`isotp.IsoTpError<isotp.IsoTpError>` which themselve inherits :class:`Exception<Exception>`
+All errors inherit :class:`isotp.IsoTpError<isotp.IsoTpError>` which itself inherits :class:`Exception<Exception>`

 .. autoclass:: isotp.FlowControlTimeoutError
 .. autoclass:: isotp.ConsecutiveFrameTimeoutError